hengdlkh/CoffeeShop/README.md

 ```
   curl -XGET http://localhost:8080/hello
 ```
-  if you get a response, the installation is complete.
+  If you get a response, the installation is complete.

   * To get a coffee shop with id=1, use the command: